-The lockdown has affected the availability of our main raw material crushed bone.
-Difficulty in sourcing good quality raw material and rise in coal prices continue as an area of concern.
+The lockdown had affected the availability of our main raw material, i.e., crushed bones, but the availability of raw material has improved since, and the prices are stable too.
+The difficulty in sourcing good quality raw material and rise in coal prices continue as an area of concern.